ibm-cloud-docs/cloud-object-storage/basics/deleting-multiple-objects.md

 The code pattern in this exercise configures a client before creating one for the purpose of gathering a list of items for the purpose of deleting each object.
 {: tip}
 {: go}

-Sample instructions are provided for using a client application or command line once your CLI client has been configured and is operational.
-{: tip}
-{: http}

 ```javascript
 const myCOS = require('ibm-cos-sdk');